kirenguyen/pepperServer/README.md

 - `ec2-3-16-66-225.us-east-2.compute.amazonaws.com` (Server 2)

 ### Messaging / WebSocket Protocol

 Once a device is connected to the server, it will need to send messages; at the moment there are two classes dedicated to messaging, both located in the `/messages` directory.

-For Pepper, this is `robo-message.js` , and for Micro:Bits this is `microbit-message.js`.
+For Pepper, this is `robo-message.js` , and for Micro:Bits this will be a string comprised of values and parameters/delimiters as defined by the `message-constants.js` file.

-If there was some error or failure in sending a message, a failedError string object will be returned:
+If there was some error or failure in sending a message, either a failedError string object will be returned, or a string if it's a Micro:Bit.

 ##### Parameters: